 To ensure that you get the most out of your meeting, it will be helpful if you bring along a copy of your contract of employment.
 Alongside the financial clauses, there are other important provisions set out within the clauses in the agreement.
 Your solicitor will explain what each clause means and can answer any specific questions that you may have.

 The legal role of your solicitor is to explain the terms and effect of the settlement agreement itself.
-However, your solicitor will be happy to advise you on the merits of any potential legal claims you may have against the employer.
-This will involve considering if you could have an unfair dismissal claim or any discrimination protection.
+However, your solicitor will also be able to advise you on the merits of any potential legal claims you may have against the employer.
+This could involve considering if you could have an unfair dismissal claim or any discrimination protection.
 This will help you to establish whether you are being offered a fair settlement package.

 Usually the sums are paid within 7 to 28 days of you signing the agreement or in the next payroll.
 However, this can vary depending on your termination date or what has been agreed.
 The payment terms will be contained in the settlement agreement and your solicitor will be able to confirm this.